-The City has adopted the 2013 California Building, Electrical, Green Building Standards, Plumbing, Mechanical, and Residential codes.
+The City has adopted the 2019 California Building, Electrical, Green Building Standards, Plumbing, Mechanical, and Residential codes.
+No local amendments have been made.
 The Building and Safety Division performs examinations of development plans, issues permits and performs inspections of construction activities in the City.
 The division further provides information to its customers through records research, provision of informational handouts and by development consultation through all phases of a project from concept to completion.